Okay ya'll, grab your favorite beverage and let's get to work on creating a totally awesome style guide for your brand!

 6. Pick your colors.

-Try to pick just 2-5 colors to reflect your brand.
-You're gonna be using these colors throughout your brand and blog for text, graphics, etc. consistently so make sure that you love 'em!
-Instead of using the color picker to get your color, be sure to write down the EXACT color Hex Code for each color so that they will be EXACTY the same every time.
+Try to pick just 3-6 colors to reflect your brand.
+You're gonna be using these colors throughout your entire website presence for text, graphics, etc. consistently so make sure that you love 'em!
+Also, instead of using the color picker to get your color, be sure to write down the EXACT color Hex Code for each color so that they will be EXACTY the same every time.

 A few sites that are awesome for color pallet picking are this one and this one, and you can see beautiful, already made color pallets over at this one.
 Once you've chosen your colors, write down the color Hex Codes in your style guide so you can be damn sure that you're using the EXACT same color each time!